 It takes practice and will never be perfect.
 The last thing you should do is beat yourself up for not being able to love yourself enough.

-In addition to giving you self confidence and enabling you to play on your strengths, knowing and loving yourself helps you handle the emotional complexities of love and sex in a responsible way.
+In addition to giving you self confidence and enabling you to play on your strengths, knowing and loving yourself will help you handle the emotional complexities of love and sex in a responsible way.

 The following skills flow from self-confidence and also add to self-confidence.
-They are valuable from a moral standpoint and will also improve your chances of finding someone.
+They are valuable from a moral standpoint, and they will also improve your chances of finding someone.

 I am not someone who ever imagined myself advocating the power of positive thinking.